divadbaroon/Junov.1/README.md

 3. Interact with the assistant by speaking

 ## Packages
-Packages allow users to equip Juno with specialized commands and responses.
+Used to provide Juno with specialized commands and responses.
+Training data located within /training is used to train an Azure CLU model to precisely detect intent for command execution.
+See /training for more information

 <details>
 <summary><b>Basic Package</b></summary>